 The Meatworkers' Union hopes new talks will mean staff from a central North Island lamb processing plant can get back to work by Christmas.

-About 100 workers have been picketing outside the Marton CMP Rangitikei plant since 19 October, when negotiations over proposed pay cuts broke down.
+About 100 workers, many of them Maori, have been picketing outside the Marton CMP Rangitikei plant since 19 October when negotiations broke down over proposed pay cuts.

 The company served a lockout notice on workers who refused to sign individual contracts.

-CMP Rangitikei says it has begun its annual process of employing new staff, but they will not fill the roles of the workers who are currently locked out.
+CMP Rangitikei says it has started the annual process of employing new staff but it says the roles of those currently locked out will not be filled.